honeylouluzon/Agentic-World/README.md

   - Agents are never *hard deleted* — they are deprecated with a status flag.
   - Old flows can still reference deprecated agents, but new flows get warnings to avoid them.

-💡 *Analogy: Think of this UI as a package manager (like npm or pip) but visually designed for agent definitions.*

 #### 2. Indexing and Search Functions

 To keep the library usable at scale, **indexing and smart search functions** are core.